hfoley03/SERG-Shifting-Euclidean-Rhythm-Generator/README.md

 For playing the notes on the exact time instances that are created for is a challenge due to code operation time.
 For instance, if an event is scheduled for the exact time when the function schedules it is called, then it is possible that the time instance when it is supposed to play has passed.
 Especially the Synths offered by Tone.js could take some time to create an event with triggerAttackRelease() function.

-So the solution was scheduling the event at two seconds after the time current time.
+So the solution was to schedule the event two seconds after the time current time.
 In that way, if the function is supposed to call too many notes for each track, it has 2 seconds to schedule all the notes.

 #### How to loop the playNote function() so that there are little to no glitches and pops?

 On memory constrained devices like mobile phones loading many and/or large audio files can cause the browser to crash during the buffer decoding, especially if Tone.MonoSynth is used instead of Tone.Synth.
-The reason for that is Tone.MonoSynth consists of one oscillator, one filter, and two envelopes whereas the Tone.Synth consists of one oscillator and envelope.
-See the diagrams below for the comparison, the first one is for MonoSynth and the one below that is for Synth.
+The reason for that is Tone.MonoSynth consists of one oscillator, one filter, and two envelopes, whereas the Tone.Synth consists of one oscillator and an envelope.
+See the diagrams below for the comparison, the first one is for MonoSynth, and the one below is for Synth.

 ![MonoSynth](https://github.com/hfoley03/musical-guacamole/blob/main/img/monosynth.jpg?raw=?)
 ![Synth](https://github.com/hfoley03/musical-guacamole/blob/main/img/synth.jpg?raw=?)